fortran-lang/fortran-lang.org/learn/intrinsics/UBOUND.md

 ## __Returns__

 The return value is of type _integer_ and of kind __kind__.
 If __kind__ is absent, the return value is of default integer kind.

 If __dim__ is absent, the result is an array of the upper bounds of __array__.

 If __dim__ is present, the result is a scalar corresponding to the upper bound of the array along that dimension.

 If __array__ is an expression rather than a whole array or array structure component, or if it has a zero extent along the relevant dimension, the upper bound is taken to be the number of elements along the relevant dimension.

 ## __Examples__

-Note that in my opinion this function should not be used on assumed-size arrays or in any function without an explicit interface.
+Note this function should not be used on assumed-size arrays or in any function without an explicit interface.
 Errors can occur if there is no interface defined.

 Sample program